 Make friends with the half-empty glass.

 The most critical lesson in this international crisis is the need for all of us Americans to rethink our values.
-We place far too much emphasis on material possessions and wealth while we ignore the more important values of family, community and faith.
+We place far too much emphasis on material possessions and wealth while we ignore the more important values of charity, kindness, honesty, sacrifice and faith.

 Take active steps to refill your glass.